 Buying a Commodore 1541 disk drive today

-A 1541-ii drive is a better bet.
-The drive mechanisms in those are more reliable, and by the time the 1541-ii was released, Commodore had six years to work out the frailties of the 1541.
+A 1541-ii drive is less risky.
+The 1541-ii had better drive mechanisms in them.
+And by the time it released the 1541-ii, Commodore had six years to work out the 1541’s frailties.
 A 1541-ii may also be cheaper to ship.

 Emulating the 1541